 This cotton batting is from the same company as the first on our list.
-It’s a little different than the previous one, as this is a twin size batting for a single unit.
-We regard it as the best batting for hand quilting at this price.
+It’s a little different than the previous one, as this is a twin-size batting for a single unit.
+We regard it as the best quilt batting for hand quilting at this price.

 At a size of 72-inch by 90-inch, this twin-sized batting will suffice for a couple of use.
 It’s great for indoor and outdoor use, and that means taking it during camping won’t compromise its quality.

-There is absolutely no need to pre-wash this piece of batting like the olden days.
+There is absolutely no need to pre-wash this piece of batting like in the olden days.

 Why would you when it doesn’t shrink as much and none at all most of the time?
 It comes ready to be sewed, and it’s fine for machine quilting if hand quilting isn’t your forte.